 The aim of the Historic Environment Repair Grant is to conserve original features of buildings and ancient monuments of special architectural or historic interest.

 Owners must insure and maintain the building, or look after the ancient monument, and allow an agreed level of access to the public in return for financial help.

 To apply for a Historic Environment Repair Grant for an historic building you must be legally responsible for the repair of the building, or in the case of an ancient monument be the owner or have the written permission of the owner to carry out conservation works on the monument.

 Individuals and organisations (public and private) may apply for a Historic Environment Repair Grant.

 - local authorities

-Applicants must have legal responsibility for the repair of a historic building.
+Applicants must have legal responsibility for the repair of a historic building or ancient monument.